 CUSTOMER, but can have any name.
 For convenience, you can set the first name of the customer to "Default" and the last name to "Customer".

-Square orders can have items or quantities that do not map directly to the NetSuite transaction model.
+Square orders can have items or quantities that don't map directly to the NetSuite transaction model.
 Square Bridge uses non-inventory items in NetSuite to enable an order to be represented correctly in both systems.
 In this step, you create several non-inventory items that map to Square items or quantities in the Square Bridge Integration Settings and Location Settings.

 In NetSuite, choose Lists, choose Accounting, and then choose Items.